rails/rails/guides/source/active_storage_overview.md

   region: "" # e.g. 'us-east-1'
 ```

+NOTE: Environment-specific configuration files take precedence over `config/storage.yml`.
+In `production` for instance, it is `config/storage/production.yml` that will be loaded if present.

 Tell Active Storage which service to use by setting
 `Rails.application.config.active_storage.service`.
 Because each environment will
 likely use a different service, it is recommended to do this on a